soracom/soratun/README.md

 Note: Some OSes won't persist `/var/run/wireguard` during OS recycle.
 We have to find more good way to do this.

+## Shell autocompletion

+`soratun` will generate the autocompletion script for bash and zsh.
+See `soratun completion --help` for detail.
+The `completion` subcommand is hidden from `soratun --help`.

 ## TODOs

 More test coverage.
 At this moment [`cmd/up_test.go`](cmd/up_test.go) won't work.